-Neighbors have reported seeing a labrador, Lola, peeking out the window of a house in Springfield, Illinois.
+Neighbors have reported seeing a labrador, Lola, peeking out the window of a house in Springfield, Missouri.
 Resident Deborah Freeman and other people in the area say they can smell urine and feces coming from the home and worry about the terrible living conditions the dog must endure on its own.

 “The whole neighborhood is upset,” she said.
 “We were worried about her when it got up to 104 heat index because there’s no heat or air conditioning to help her.”